 Key Issues: Whether the taxpayer has to substantiate his expenses with proper documents and whether the activities of a taxpayer as a Minister, for which he did not receive compensation, are subject to self-employment tax.

 Primary Holdings: The taxpayer has the burden of proof to substantiate his expenses.
-Moreover, self-employment tax did not apply for the activities of the taxpayer as a Minister, for which he did not received compensation.
+Moreover, self-employment tax did not apply for the activities of the taxpayer as a Minister, for which he did not receive compensation.

 Key Points of Law: